WinterLab: Developing a low-cost, portable experiment platform to encourage engagement in the electronics lab

-The \textit{WinterLab} software consists of a graphical user interface (GUI), which controls the \textit{WinterLab} board \edm{when connected} to the user's computer via USB.
-The GUI is a cross-platform program \edm{for} Mac OS, Linux Ubuntu, and Windows (including Windows touchscreen tablet PCs), whose source code is written in Python, an immensely popular programming language for \edm{scientific computing}.
-Python \ed{was selected} to enable easy communication between the GUI and external data collection systems, which largely run Python natively, as well as to encourage the interested user to modify the interface as they see fit.
+The \Winterlab software consists of a graphical user interface (GUI; see Figure \ref{fig:fig7}), which controls the \Winterlab board when connected to the user's computer via a USB cable.
+The GUI is a cross-platform program tested on Mac OS, Linux Ubuntu, and Windows (including Windows touchscreen tablet PCs), whose source code is written in Python.
+Although Python is an immensely popular language, especially in the sciences, to meet our goals for portability and ease of use, we considered it important that the user need not know anything about programming in order to use the interface, so we were careful to build the GUI as a self-contained program that can be run at the click of a mouse.
+For the interested user, the Python-based code is easily understood, and therefore readily modifiable.

-The layout of the interface is designed to emulate the appearance of traditional rack-mounted laboratory \ed{test and measurement} equipment.
-Each of the board's functionalities (oscilloscope, function generator, voltage source, digital multimeter) is represented in the display, and clickable buttons, dials, or input fields allow control of the board\ed{'}s input and output \ed{functionalities}.
-The interface also allows automated functions, such as generating and recording a frequency sweep, a common test to characterize \edddm{many types of circuits}, which is time-consuming when done \edm{by hand}.
-With this automation, combined with the ability to save acquired images and data directly onto the user's laptop, the interface is designed to be convenient and easy to use \ed{for student lab projects}.
+We sought to have the appearance of the interface emulate that of traditional rack-mounted laboratory test and measurement equipment, to reinforce the link between our platform's implementation of these tools and their physical counterparts.
+Each of the devices implemented within the platform (oscilloscope, function generator, voltage source, digital multimeter) is represented in the display, and clickable buttons, dials, and input fields allow control of the platform's input and output functionalities.
+The interface also allows automated functions, such as generating and recording a frequency sweep, a common test used to characterize many types of circuits which is time-consuming when done by hand, and which students in the course had frequently expressed a wish to automate.
+Combining this type of automation with the ability to save acquired images and numerical data directly onto the user's laptop, we aspired to create an interface that is both convenient and easy to use for student lab projects.